AdaLTM: Adaptive Layer-wise Task Vector Merging for Categorical Speech Emotion Recognition with ASR Knowledge Integration: Results and Analyses

 As shown in Part 1 of Table~\ref{tab:unified_results}, conventional MTL approaches exhibit severe gradient interference, or the ``seesaw effect.''
 Although static initialization constrains auxiliary WER to 66.37\% (vs. 99.12\% for the vanilla backbone), the primary SER performance inevitably collapses to a UAR of 29.62\%.
 This confirms that jointly optimizing a single backbone for diametrically opposed tasks: emotion-invariant ASR versus emotion-rich SER, degrades acoustic representations.

 In contrast, AdaLTM eliminates these conflicts by strictly freezing the backbone during adaptive layer-wise merging.
 This strategy achieves a UAR of 38.62\% and Precision of 34.55\%, an absolute improvement of over 8.4\% compared to the best MTL epoch, substantiating that multi-task knowledge is most effectively unified via weight-space merging rather than joint backpropagation.
-Furthermore, compared to the fully trainable MTL baseline updating over 300M parameters, our AdaLTM approach achieves this superior performance while updating less than 1\% of the total parameters, demonstrating significant computational efficiency during the adaptation phase.
+Furthermore, compared to the fully trainable MTL baseline that updates 311.7M parameters, accounting for 98.6684\% of the 315.9M total model parameters, AdaLTM updates only 0.46M parameters, corresponding to just 0.1463\% of the logical total model size.